 Giles Ward, COO of Hashed Health, a Nashville-based “healthcare innovation firm focused on accelerating the meaningful development of blockchain and distributed ledger technologies,” led the panel discussion, entitled “Use Cases for Blockchain in Healthcare.”
 He was joined by David Murtagh, vice president of operations, provider data management, at MultiPlan, a New York City-based company that “helps healthcare payers manage the cost of care, improve their competitiveness and inspire positive change”; he was also joined by Anthony Begando, CEO of the Nashville-based Professional Credentials Exchange, or ProCredEx, which provides systemic professional credentials verification services; and by Jeanine Martin, nurse advocate and clinical information leader at C3 Global Biosciences, Inc., a Las Vegas-based research firm involved in cannbidiol (CBD; medical marijuana) development and distribution.

 Ward began by asking Murtagh about his perspectives on the research and development work done on blockchain in healthcare in the past two years.
 “Two years is actually a long timeframe to look back on,” Murtagh said.
-“We’re fortunate enough, because of the relationships we have, most of the partners are relatively small.
-United, United Health Group.
-Optum, Humana, and Quest Diagnostics, collaborative.
+“We’re fortunate enough, because of the relationships we have, most of the partners are relatively small, in the United, United Health Group, Optum, Humana, and Quest Diagnostics collaborative.
 There’s a relationship factor.
 United might have a really good relationship with a set of providers, that we don’t have.
 It’s not like there are certain provider groups out there that say we’re going to shun certain health plans.
 I believe that the real trigger for this industry to collaborate and use a technology like B that’s relatively unproven, has been driven by regulations.
 CMS started auditing provider directories of health plans, and for the commercial health plans, CMS has delegated the requirements to the states for audit requirements.
 And every state has done something different.”

 Further, Murtagh added, “If our data is inaccurate, it gets pushed aside.
 There’s a huge risk to us.
 If our data is faulty, our network is going to look inadequate.
 And all of a sudden, we’ll have the state tell us, you’re suspended for a year for participation in programs.
 So we’ve collectively accepted that it’s going to be imperfect.”